mercurialworld/sdrmm/README.md

 - `sdrmm getqueue (--user/-u <USERNAME>)`: Returns a formatted message with how many songs in the queue and how long the queue is.
 Optionally, shows where a user's requests are in the queue.
 - `sdrmm clear`: Clears the queue. **If you're using this program and have `session_max` set, it is highly recommended to use this whenever you clear the queue.**
 - `sdrmm top <USERNAME>`: Moves the most recent request of a user to the top of queue. **The user must have requested something first.**
+- `sdrmm oops <USERNAME>`: Undoes the most recent request of a user.
 - `sdrmm refund <USERNAME>`: If streamer has request limits and a map is banned/skipped or the queue is cleared, adds 1 to the number of requests a user has.

 # Config